-Backups can be performed to two locations.
+Backups can be performed to three locations.

-- Local client If you have a client computer on the network that has extra space on its hard disk drive, this client can be used to store backups. - Internet location The Magnia SG20 offers the ability to store backups off site at an Internet FTP location.
+- Local client If you have a client computer on the network that has extra space on its hard disk drive, this client can be used to store backups. - Additional hard disk drive The Magnia SG30 can have a second drive configured for extra storage, as well as an additional USB disk drive.
+Backups may be targeted to either of these added storage locations. - Internet location The Magnia SG30 offers the ability to store backups off site at an Internet FTP location.
 To use this option, you must have an FTP site available, such as one provided by a commercial Internet based backup service, or through a corporate FTP site.
 Because the speed of Internet backups is limited by the speed of your Internet connection, this option is appropriate for smaller backups of selected, business critical files.